MediatedCommunications/Mime-Detective/README.md

 ```

-Alternatively, use the Large data set:
+Alternatively, use the Large definition pack:
 ```
 var Engine = new ContentDetectionEngineBuilder() {
     Definitions = new Data.LargeBuilder() {